ayaka-notes/overleaf/README.md

 <img width="1222" alt="截屏2024-01-11 09 32 07" src="https://github.com/ayaka-notes/overleaf/assets/84625273/8ce1894d-764f-4337-b67f-1794eafc856d">

 Github Codespace Version include the following texlive:
-- `ghcr.io/ayaka-notes/overleaf/texlive:2023` (Also `latest` tag)
-- `ghcr.io/ayaka-notes/overleaf/texlive:2021`
+- `ghcr.io/ayaka-notes/texlive-full:slim`

+> [!WARNING]
-By the way, you can't use **Text Sync** if you use direct Codespace Port Forwarding.
-I suggest that you launch your local vscode, use local Port Forwarding with URL like `127.0.0.1`.
+> You can't use **Text Sync** if you use direct Codespace Port Forwarding.
+It is suggested that you launch your local vscode, use local Port Forwarding with URL like `127.0.0.1`.

-## Texlive Image
-Overleaf CE can be run with Texlive Image, For more infomation, check [this doc](./texlive).
-The following images are supported.(You can also use it as your own tex-writing)
-- `ghcr.io/ayaka-notes/overleaf/texlive:2023.1` (Also `latest` tag)
-- `ghcr.io/ayaka-notes/overleaf/texlive:2022.1`
-- `ghcr.io/ayaka-notes/overleaf/texlive:2021.1`
-- `ghcr.io/ayaka-notes/overleaf/texlive:2020.1`
-- `ghcr.io/ayaka-notes/overleaf/texlive:2019.1`
-- `ghcr.io/ayaka-notes/overleaf/texlive:2018.1`
-- `ghcr.io/ayaka-notes/overleaf/texlive:2017.1`

 ## Some Patches

-> To finish the Patches of overleaf,

-- Unlock The Limit of `50M`
-- Use docker to compile Project
-- Compileout Time set to 600s(10min)
-- Use Any texlive you want
-- Add new theme for overleaf

 ## How To Enable Docker Compile?